loculus-project/loculus/docs/src/content/docs/for-administrators/schema-designs.md

 ### Multiple clearly separated organisms, each with one reference

-This is the “default” model: An instance supports multiple organisms.
-There is one reference genome for all sequences of an organism.
-Users submit an unaligned nucleotide sequence for a particular organism and the preprocessing pipeline aligns it against the clearly defined reference genome.
+This is the typical model for Loculus.
+The Loculus instance contains one or more organisms, with all sequences of an organism aligned to a single organism-specific reference.
+Users submit an unaligned nucleotide sequence for a particular organism and the preprocessing pipeline aligns it against that organism's configured reference genome.

 This is a good model if:

 -   Each sample (taken from the host) only has one (possibly multi-segmented) sequence.
 -   For each organism, it is clear which reference genome to use.
 -   There is a proper processing pipeline for each organism.
--   Most users are only interested in one organism or analyze the organisms independently (e.g., users don’t desire a table containing sequences from different organisms).
+-   Users are expected to analyze the organisms independently (e.g., users don’t desire a table containing sequences from different organisms).

 ### One organism for everything